New York City Civilian Complaint Review Board: Officer contact

 Once the case plan is approved, the investigator must then begin their investigation, which involves identifying all subject and witness officers involved.
 If the investigator fails to identify the officers, the case is closed as "Officers Unidentified".
 Once the officers are identified, which is done by obtaining a variety of NYPD documents, including SPRINTS/911 tapes to identify which officer(s) responded to the call in question, roll calls from specific commands, to see which officers were working in the area of question during the time of the incident, Command Logs from respective commands, to determine if the incident was logged and which officer logged it, Memo Books of Officers or DD5s of Detectives, to search for possible notes about the incident, along with arrest records, court records, photographs, Complaint Reports, Accident Reports, AIDED reports, Stop, Question and Possibly Frisk Reports (UF-250s), to name only a few.

-Once the officer is identified, s/he is then scheduled to give a statement to the investigator and must attend, according to Patrol Guide 211.13.
+Once the officer is identified, the officer is then scheduled to give a statement to the investigator and must attend, according to Patrol Guide 211.13.
 An officer failing to appear or lying to an investigator is, in itself, a violation that could result in severe discipline up to and including suspension and possibly termination.
 Each officer and their partner at the time, along with any witness officers are interviewed and questioned about the incident by the investigator.
 This interview is also taped and transcribed, and based upon the officer's testimony, further information is obtained by the investigator, including subpoenaed medical records, further department documentation, field canvasses and their resulting information, and so on.